-Even once other scientists did take a closer look at the work of Keys, and spotted some glaring errors, nothing changed mainstream opinion.
+Other scientists did take a closer look at the work of Keys, and spotted some glaring errors.

 Many scientists pointed out that keys study was seriously flawed, but no one was listening.
 The view of saturated fats as the enemy had filtered through into “common knowledge”.

 Most people simply accepted it as fact, an obvious truth that needed no further examination.

 This “fact” continues to inform much of the public policy to this day.

 Previously rare diseases such as diabetes and obesity became common place at the same time as the advice was given to avoid saturated fats.

 Still, virtually no one was asking the one most important question: